|

 Can recipes like this be cooked in the home oven?

-I mention, “other cooking device” above to let folks know that, although these recipes are intended for the smoker or indirect grill, they can also be cooked in the oven if that is a necessity for some reason.
+Although these recipes are intended for the smoker, they can also be cooked in the oven if necessary.

 Printable Recipe